icl-utk-edu/web/hpl-mxp.org/index.md

-# HPL-AI Mixed-Precision Benchmark
+# HPL-MxP Mixed-Precision Benchmark

-The HPL-AI benchmark seeks to highlight the emerging convergence of high-performance computing (HPC) and artificial intelligence (AI) workloads.
+The HPL-MxP benchmark seeks to highlight the emerging convergence of high-performance computing (HPC) and artificial intelligence (AI) workloads.
 While traditional HPC focused on simulation runs for modeling phenomena in physics, chemistry, biology, and so on, the mathematical models that drive